ialobanov/windows-new-setup/README.md

 ```

 > [!TIP]
-> Alternative - use a password manager ssh agent.
+> Alternative - use a password manager's ssh-agent.